blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ## Black Magic Inception

 There are a couple of generations of this.
-The older generation uses the auxilary serial connector on BMP which happens to be directly attached to the SWD pins of the processor on BMP, and the newer generation has a dedicated pinheader connector for the purpose.
+The older generation uses the auxiliary serial connector on BMP which happens to be directly attached to the SWD pins of the processor on BMP, and the newer generation has a dedicated pinheader connector for the purpose.